 \textbf{Word Embedding}.
-Word Embeddings often exhibit a stereotypical human bias for text data, causing serious risk of perpetuating problematic biases in imperative societal contexts.
+Word Embeddings often exhibit a stereotypical human bias for text data, causing a serious risk of perpetuating problematic biases in imperative societal contexts.
 Popular state-of-the-art word embeddings regularly mapped men to working roles and women to traditional gender roles \cite{NIPS2016_6228}, thus led to methods for the impartiality of embeddings for gender-neutral words.
-In \cite{NIPS2016_6228}, a 2-step method is proposed to debias word embeddings.
-In~\cite{DBLP:conf/emnlp/ZhaoZLWC18}, it is proposed to modify Glove embeddings by saving gender information in some dimensions of the word embeddings while keeping the other dimensions unrelated to gender.
+In the work \cite{NIPS2016_6228}, a 2-step method is proposed to debias word embeddings.
+The work \cite{DBLP:conf/emnlp/ZhaoZLWC18} proposes to modify Glove embeddings by saving gender information in some dimensions of the word embeddings while keeping the other dimensions unrelated to gender.

-\textbf{Sentence Embedding}.
-Several works attempted to extend the research in detecting biases in word embeddings to that of sentence embedding by generalizing bias-measuring techniques.
-In \cite{DBLP:journals/corr/abs-1903-10561}, their Sentence Encoder Association Test (SEAT) based on Word Embedding Association Test (WEAT \cite{DBLP:journals/corr/IslamBN16}) is introduced in the context of sentence encoders.
-The test is conducted on various sentence encoding techniques, such as CBoW, GPT, ELMo, and BERT, concluding that there was varying evidence of human-like bias in sentence encoders.
-However, BERT, a more recent model, is more immune to biases.

 \textbf{Coreference Resolution}.
 The work \cite{DBLP:journals/corr/abs-1804-06876} introduces a benchmark called WinoBias to measure the gender bias in coreference resolution.
 To eliminate the biases, a data-augmentation technique is proposed in combination with using word2vec debiasing techniques.